Home

 I must have been quite a sight, a small lump in the middle of a huge, gyrating crowd.
 Every now and then Debi and Laurie would interrupt their dancing to check on me and show their concern.
 They would say, "Shari?
 Are you still alive?
 You haven't suffocated, in there, have you?
 Get up, silly, you're missing the best part!"

-But I stayed put huddled in my little piece of plastic, too tired to care about music anymore...and the Allman Bros also played on and on, for four long hours.
+But I stayed put huddled in my little piece of plastic, too tired to care about music anymore... and the Allman Bros played on and on.
 Towards the end some of the crowd began dispersing in exhaustion, but Debi and Laurie wanted to be there until the final note, which did not happen until close to 3 A.M.

-Then it was finally over - after only one day, with no surprise guests!
+Then it was finally over—after only one day, with no surprise guests!
 Not only that, but we were once again painfully aware that we were bereft of our friends, and had not connected with a single other person.
+In addition, the night—overcast and starless—had become genuinely chilly.

 When the music stopped, the partying was completely over.
 Everyone was spent, and the hordes of depleted people still left in the music field moved back into the sleeping fields.
 Some set up tents, while others just laid their sleeping bags out in the open, as we had done the night before.
 However, because of the temperature drop, sleeping out in the open was not as desirable as it had been the night before.
 So we walked around talking to people, and managed to cajole our way into a group's large tent, picking them to focus on because they were from Long Island and we hoped for a ride the next day.